MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/msi-deployment.md

 #### Use Group Policy (recommended)

 Use Group Policy and enable the **Prevent Microsoft Teams from starting automatically after installation** policy setting.
 You can find this policy setting under User Configuration\Policies\Administrative Templates\Microsoft Teams.
-This is the recommended method because you can easily turn off and turn on the policy setting according to your organization's needs.
+This is the recommended method because you can turn off or turn on the policy setting according to your organization's needs.

 When you enable this policy setting before Teams is installed, Teams won't start automatically when the user logs in to Windows.
 When a user signs in to Teams for the first time, Teams is configured to start automatically the next time the user logs in.